jagothjdey/Split-It/README.md

 # Split-It
-A normal Money Splitting  App using SwiftUI
+A normal Money Splitting  App using SwiftUI.